About

 Every vendor on this site is scored on a published 1–10 rubric.
 The rubric is weighted:

-- 20% — Operations: shipping speed, customer service responsiveness, payment flexibility (credit card support), dispute handling, and functioning partner/affiliate infrastructure.
+• 20% — Operations: shipping speed, customer service responsiveness, payment flexibility (credit card support), and dispute handling.

 See the full methodology page for the complete scoring breakdown.
 Every vendor has an individual detail page with its COA status, curated reviews, and trust signals.
 We manually verify COA batch IDs against the claimed lab when possible and flag documented mismatches publicly (for example, the Onyx Research COA integrity failure on /is-legit/onyx-research).